Is Linkedin still relevant today in 2022? Should you even bother updating your Linkedin profile?

 If you already have a Linkedin profile, just plug your profile in and it will give you a score with recommendations on how to improve it.

-If you do not have a completed Linkedin profile, you could use Linkedin profiles of industry-leaders you want to model after.
+If you do not have a completed Linkedin profile, you could use Linkedin profiles of industry leaders you want to model after.
 Paste in their Linkedin profile into Resume Worded.
 They will give a score and what they like about the profile.

-Apply these recommendations into your Linkedin profile.
+Apply these recommendations to your Linkedin profile.

 Linkedin profile summary example for Small Business Owners

 If you’re a small business owner, this example might be useful.
-What stands-out here is the call to action right at the start.
+What stands out here is the call to action right at the start.

 This summary starts off with a question that qualifies the audience.
-In one sentence at the start, you know exactly whether this person can help you in your goals and how to contact him.
+In one sentence at the start, you know exactly whether this person can help you with your goals and how to contact him.